Sesmose/spoti-clone/README.md

 ### How to Use

-Just like the real Spotify you can play musics, add them to your playlist etc
+Just like the real Spotify you can play musics, add them to your playlist etc (not working yet)

 ## Made with